FM Bats

+The band's 2005 debut album, Everybody Out...
+Shark in the Water, received a three and a half star rating from Punknews.org.

 History

 After recording Everybody Out...
 Shark in the Water Orlando Sanchez left the band for a two-year sentence in a Nevada state prison.
 He was replaced by Brett Cutts who performed on Bats Are Out To Harm and for zmradio on KUCI, but the death of Cutts in March 2006 left the future of FM Bats in limbo.
 Dru Hubbell replaced Cutts from 2007 to 2008.